angular/angularfire/docs/Auth-with-Ionic2.md

 import { Observable } from 'rxjs/Observable';
 import { Injectable } from '@angular/core';
 import { AngularFireAuth } from 'angularfire2/auth';
-import * as firebase from 'firebase/app';
+// Do not import from 'firebase' as you'll lose the tree shaking benefits import * as firebase from 'firebase/app';

 @Injectable()